adtzlr/felupe/docs/tutorial/elementary_deformations.rst

     fig, ax["right"] = job.plot(ax=ax["right"], label="Biaxial")

-Finally, let's add the name and the parameters of the material formulation to the title of the figure.
+Finally, let's add the name and the parameters of the :class:`Third-Order-Deformation <felupe.third_order_deformation>` material formulation to the title of the figure.

 ..  code-block:: python